 Jamie, a proud 6ft tall Kiwi chick who loves a good pun and inappropriate jokes, works for an Australian coffee roaster and is a sucker for romance.
 Maddie describes herself as the Frodo to Jamie’s Gandalf.
 Maddie is a short Malaysian/Mauritian/Australian woman, a self-described nerd – she loves shirts and suits, playing video games and reading nothing but fantasy novels.

 Jamie and Mads have been together for a little more than four years and met through work, different companies but the same office.
 Mads worked in the Brisbane office, Jamie was working in Auckland, in the New Zealand office.
 A friendship grew into flirtation, neither knowing that the other was interested in exploring something more.
-There were a lot of quick weekend trips that followed, and a big hole was being left in their wallets until Jamie decided to make the move to Australia.
+Many quick weekend trips followed, and a big hole was left in their wallets until Jamie decided to move to Australia.

 Jamie and Mads had talked about marriage, and from the get-go, Mads made it very clear to Jamie that she wasn’t allowed to propose – Mads wanted to do it.
 She wanted to be the one to pour out her heart and ask the question.

 I’d never been to Rarotonga, but I knew Jamie loved it there.
-I chose it because it was one of our first holiday experiences together, I knew it was going to be romantic, and I knew that her mum was going to be around so I could ask for her permission in person.
-Jamie loves the beach, so I knew it would be the perfect spot.-Mads
+I chose it because it was one of our first holiday experiences together.
+I knew it was going to be romantic, and I knew that her mum would be around so I could ask for her permission in person.
+Jamie loves the beach, so I knew it would be the perfect spot.

 Wedding planning has been a dream.
-Both Mads and Jamie are organised people, and so a bulk of the planning and details were sorted well in advance.
-Their similar vision meant the working together went smoothly; Jamie’s eye for design and Mads’ behind the scenes work when it came to organising budgets for the wedding and the honeymoon, were the perfect match.
+Both Mads and Jamie are organised people.
+So a bulk of the planning and details were sorted well in advance.
+Their similar vision meant the working together went smoothly; Jamie’s eye for design and Mads’ behind the scenes worked when it came to organising budgets for the wedding.
+And the honeymoon was the perfect match.

-The wedding will be a big celebration of love; a ‘Wedstival’ style wedding, with camping options for guests in a rustic setting.
+The wedding will be a big celebration of love, a ‘Wedstival’ style wedding, with camping options for guests in a rustic setting.
 Both brides-to-be are looking forward to celebrating with the people that they adore the most.
-They have guests travelling to New Zealand from Australia, the USA, the UAE and all around New Zealand.
+They have guests travelling to New Zealand from Australia, the USA, the UAE, and New Zealand.

 Photography by Stories by Bianca